mateoespinosa/mateoespinosa.github.io/_pages/contact.md

 classes: wide
 ---

-If you have any questions, concerns, and/or would like to collaborate with me please feel free to send me an [email](mailto:{{site.author.email}}).
+If you would like to collaborate with me or reach out for a chat, please feel free to send me an [email](mailto:{{site.author.email}}).
 I promise I will do my best to reply on time but, as most people do, I sometimes forget to reply promptly so sorry in advance if I do this to you :)
 {: .text-justify}